csusbdt/201-2013-fall/GIT.md

 authenticate as you;
 if they get your public key, they can not.

-One danger with sending public keys by email is that an imposter could send the recipient their own public key.
+However, one danger with sending public keys by email is that an imposter can send the recipient their own public key.
 To mitigate this threat,
 we will accept only a single public key for each repository.
 Consequently, if you want to access your repository from